Bienassss/StackHeapPython/README.md

     ```

 #### Feature 6: Clear Heap
 - **Description:** Resets the heap by clearing all elements from the heap array.
-This is useful for reinitializing the heap during testing or after completing certain operations.
+This is useful for re-initializing the heap during testing or after completing certain operations.
 - **Code Snippet:**
     ```python
     def clear(self):